-The SMU motto, Veritas Liberabit Vos, translated from Latin means "The truth will make you free.”
-Chosen by SMU’s first president, it was adopted in 1912 and has been featured in several prominent locations across campus and incorporated into traditional symbols, such as the Official SMU Seal, which is cast into the rotunda floor of SMU’s first building, Dallas Hall.
+The SMU motto is veritas liberabit vos, or, “The truth will make you free.”
+Chosen by SMU’s first president, the motto was adopted in 1912.
+It’s featured all across campus, including in the official SMU seal cast into the rotunda floor of SMU’s first building, Dallas Hall.

-Written by an SMU theology student in 1916 and set to words by SMU’s first band director in 1929, Varsity has been proudly sung at University events from Opening Convocation to Commencement to sporting events ever since.
-Click here to listen.
+Written by an SMU theology student in 1916 and set to words by SMU’s first band director in 1929, “Varsity” has been proudly sung at University events from Opening Convocation to Commencement to sporting events ever since.